MerrixMurphy/Thinkful-FlashCards/README.md

 # Project-FlashCards
 This project is for the Thinkful program and consists of a React application with a focus on creating, editing, and deleting decks and the cards within them.

-This is currently being worked on, but has no future plans after the initial submission.
+This is considered complete and has no future plans for development.